brcolow/javapackager/README.md

 The following values are valid for _type_:

-• **all**: Runs all of the installers for the platform on which it is running, and creates a disk image for theapplication.
+• **all**: Runs all of the installers for the platform on which it is running, and creates a disk image for the application.
 This value is used if _type_ is not specified.

 • **installer**: Runs all of the installers for the platform on which it is running.

 • **image**: Creates a disk image for the application.
 On OS X, the image is the **.app** file.
 On Linux, the image is the directory that gets installed.

 • **dmg**: Generates a DMG file for OS X.